softwaremill/mqperf/article.md

 ![SQS](sqs.png)

-As for latencies, SQS can be quite unpredictable than other queues which we’ll cover later.
+As for latencies, SQS can be quite unpredictable compared to other queues which we’ll cover later.
 We've observed processing latency from 94 ms up to **1 960 ms**.
 Send latencies are more constrained and are usually around **50 ms**.

 Here's the dashboard for the test using 4 nodes, each running 5 threads.